 Seinen manga.
 This type of manga is similar to Shōnen but its demographic is more mature and the storyline can be quite varied in genres such as comedy, action or drama.
 There is also Seinen anime, which is the term used for Japanese animation.

 Shōjo (少女漫画).
-This type of manga is aimed towards teenagers and typically have storylines with drama, relationships, and emotions.
+This type of manga is aimed towards teenagers that read Manga in Japanese and the books typically have storylines with drama, relationships, and emotions.

 Give us a call today to discuss your MANGA project today!

 Ph: +65 6679 6287 (Singapore)